Sonnet 191

 Like sovereigns’ jewels glittering in the sun;

-To maquillage in prayer with brushes dun.
+To paint in prayer with brushes soft and dun.

-Still, pens and portraits cannot capture yet
+Proud pens and portraits cannot capture yet

 That loveliness that in your heart does dwell,

-There inner beauty and that outward set
+Where inner beauty and that outward set

-Ensconce a truth that has no parallel;
+Ensconce a truth that has no parallel.

 All belles that read these words and bid compare:

-Hold council with your glass, and so despair.
+Hold council with your glass…and so despair.

 © Loubert S Suddaby.
 All Rights Reserved.